jcollard/ChessAppDevlog/README.md

 With the interface defined, I took a crack at creating a `PawnPiece` which implemented the `IPiece` interface.

-The constructor for `PawnPiece` allowed me to specify the symbol, color, and position properties.
+The constructor for `PawnPiece` allowed me to specify the Symbol, Color, and Position properties.

 Next, I copied the code from `pawnmoves` and `pawnlogic` into `PawnPiece.GetMoves` and `PawnPiece.Logic` and applied a few tweaks to make the